 Netflix says 'Netflix is no longer available on this device.'

-If you get an error code like R4, R12, or R25-1 or one of the messages in the boxes below, it means that your device can no longer or won't be able to support Netflix after a certain date.
-Please note, this is a device-related issue.
-Your Netflix account and membership have not changed.
+If you get error code R40, R12, or R25-1, or one of the messages in the boxes below, it means that your device can no longer or won't be able to support Netflix after a certain date.
+Please note, this error is related to the device you use with Netflix.
+Your Netflix account and membership have not changed in any way.

 Netflix is no longer available on this device.
 Please visit netflix.com/compatibledevices for a list of supported devices.